-Qualifying COBRA Events.
+Qualifying COBRA events.
 The chart below shows when you and your eligible dependents may qualify for continued coverage under COBRA, and how long your coverage may continue.

-If You Lose Coverage Because These People Would Be Eligible For COBRA Coverage Up To Your employment terminates You and your covered dependents 18 months Your working hours are reduced You and your covered dependents 18 months You are on active military leave You and your covered dependents 18 months You die Your covered dependents 36 months You divorce Your covered ex-spouse 36 months Your dependent Children no longer qualify as eligible dependents Your covered dependent Children 36 months
+If You Lose Coverage Because These People Would Be Eligible For COBRA Continuation Coverage Up To Your employment terminates You and your covered dependents 18 months Your working hours are reduced You and your covered dependents 18 months You are on active military leave You and your covered dependents 18 months You die Your covered dependents 36 months You divorce Your covered ex-spouse 36 months Your dependent Children no longer qualify as eligible dependents Your covered dependent Children 36 months

-- For any reason other than gross misconduct. - Continued coverage for up to 29 months from the date of the initial event may be available to those who, during the first 60 days of continuation coverage, become Totally Disabled within the meaning of Title II or Title XVI of the Social Security Act.
+- For any reason other than gross misconduct. - Continued coverage for up to 29 months from the date of the initial event may be available to those who, during the first 60 days of COBRA continuation coverage, become Totally Disabled within the meaning of Title II or Title XVI of the Social Security Act.
 This additional 11 months is available to employees and enrolled dependents if notice of disability is provided within 60 days after the Social Security determination of disability is issued and before the 18-month continuation period runs out.
-The cost of the additional 11 months' coverage will increase to 150% of the full cost of coverage. - If you die, your covered dependents may be eligible to continue coverage at the Fund's expense for up to 60 months, as described earlier in this section.
-The 36 months of COBRA continuation is included in the coverage the Fund provides to your dependents after you die.
+The cost of the additional 11 months' coverage will increase to 150% of the full cost of coverage.

 Newborn Children.
-If you have a newborn child adopt a child or have a child placed with you for adoption while your continued coverage under COBRA is in effect, you may add the child to your coverage.
+If you have a newborn child, adopt a child or have a child placed with you for adoption while your continued coverage under COBRA is in effect, you may add the child to your coverage.
 To add coverage for the child, notify the Fund Office within 30 days of the child's birth, adoption or placement for adoption.

-FMLA Leave.
+FMLA leave.
 If you are on an FMLA leave of absence, you will not experience a qualifying event.
 However, if you do not return to active employment after your FMLA leave of absence, you will experience a qualifying event of termination of employment.
 The qualifying event of termination of employment will occur at the earlier of the end of the FMLA leave or the date that you give notice to your employer that you will not be returning to active employment.

-Multiple Qualifying Events.
-If your covered dependents experience more than one qualifying event while COBRA coverage is still in force, they may be eligible for an additional period of continued coverage not to exceed a total of 36 months from the date of the first qualifying event.
+Multiple qualifying events.
+If your covered dependents experience more than one qualifying event while COBRA continuation coverage is still in force, they may be eligible for an additional period of continued coverage not to exceed a total of 36 months from the date of the first qualifying event.